panpf/tools4a/README.md

 Please replace `$LAST_VERSION` with the latest version: [![Download][version_java_icon]][version_java_link]

-The "com.github.panpf.tools4a:tools4a:$LAST_VERSION" dependency will add all the modules included in tools4a to your project.
+The "com.github.panpf.tools4a:tools4a:$LAST_VERSION" dependency will add all the modules included in tools4a to your project (Except for 'tools4a-test').
 If you only need of one of the modules, you can just add it to your project, all supported modules as follows:
 ```groovy
 implementation "com.github.panpf.tools4a:tools4a-activity:$LAST_VERSION"
 implementation "com.github.panpf.tools4a:tools4a-activity-ktx:$LAST_VERSION" // Kotlin extension, not required